 Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based N/A Rental Assistance (TBRA) TBRA for Non- N/A Homeless Special Needs New Unit Households at all income levels are experiencing a housing shortage.
 Production Decreasing days on market and increasing sales prices indicate that demand for owned housing is outpacing supply, and increasing rents and low vacancy rates suggest that the supply of rental housing may also be inadequate.
 Affordable workforce housing within a reasonable commute distance from employment is particularly needed in more populated areas.
-Rehabilitation A significant percentage of housing stock in the region was built prior to 1980, Renabilitation including 51% of owner-occupied units and 52% of rental units. including 51% of owner-occupied drifts and 52% of Ferical drifts.
+Rehabilitation A significant percentage of housing stock in the region was built prior to 1980, including 51% of owner-occupied units and 52% of rental units.
 The region's housing stock includes nearly 2,000 pre-1976 mobile homes, about 75% of which are occupied.
 Mobile homes built prior to 1976 were not subject to HUD's Manufactured Home Construction and Safety Standards, and suffer from many maintenance and safety issues, including leaking roofs, dangerous or inefficient heating sources, lack of insulation, and deteriorating foundations.
 Acquisition, Localities who participated in the NRV Regional + Local Housing Study (2021) including developed strategies that link the need for an increase in affordable housing preservation units to the creative reuse of empty and derelict buildings.

-Table 49 - Influence of Market Conditions
+Table 3 - Influence of Market Conditions